canjs/can-connect-signalr/docs/can-connect-signalr.md

             return ...;
         }

-		// Method should take whatever data to update public MessageViewModel ItemUpdate(...)
+		// Method should take whatever data is required to update an instance public MessageViewModel ItemUpdate(...)
         {
             // Any RPC calls to the client related to update go here